nebari-dev/nebari-docs/docs/docs/tutorials/creating-new-environments.md

 :::warning
 conda-store is the most reliable way to manage your packages and environments on Nebari.

-Do not install libraries directly in the notebook or through the terminal (outside a conda-store managed environment).
-It won't work as expected and may break your instance in subtle ways.
+Refrain from installing libraries directly in the notebook or through the terminal (outside a conda-store managed environment).
+These actions could lead to subtle and unforeseen problems with your environment.
 :::

 ## Preliminary reading